-This article helps you get started with setting up table management for your restaurant.
+This article helps you get started with how to set up table management for your restaurant.
 Effective table management helps you keep track of your available tables, available times, and the availability of tables and areas.
 Get started with table management to effectively turn your tables faster and get more bookings.

 How to enable automatic/manual table management